The ESG Initiative at the Wharton School

 Wharton MBA student TJ Radigan, WG’22 connected with Keating late last year and was immediately impressed by the company’s potential for positive impact.
 “My wife is an educator who has worked with special needs students, so I knew right away that this product would be game-changing for the challenges she faced in the classroom,” Radigan said.

-Over the course of several months of conversations, research, and analysis, Radigan and the rest of the WIVA team believed in the company’s potential and worked together to facilitate an impact investment.
+Over the course of several months of conversations, research, and analysis, Radigan and the rest of the WIVA team believed in the company’s potential and eventually connected them to a crowdfunding platform.
 “We are so excited to be a part of mytaptrack’s journey to scale this innovative solution and ultimately make a positive impact for students and teachers around the country,” Radigan said.

 Neither the University of Pennsylvania, the Wharton School, Wharton Impact Venture Associates (WIVA), nor any of their respective students, faculty, directors, officers, employees, representatives, affiliates, or agents (collectively, the “Penn Parties”) (i) is acting as underwriter, broker-dealer, promoter, financial advisor, or other intermediary with respect to any offering of securities by any entity mentioned in this article, or (ii) has received or will receive any compensation from any person or entity as an incentive to publish of this article.
 In addition, the Penn Parties have not received and will not receive any compensation or other item of value in connection with any possible or future investment in any securities issued by any entity mentioned herein.